fatna-Barkouch/Bakery-Sales-Forecasting/README.md

 ### Objective

-Your objective is to train a neural network to estimate the sales for a specific day.
+Your objective is to train a neural network to estimate the sales from past data.
 You can choose the form of the input and the output, usually the input is the data for a specific day (or more than one day) and the output is the sales for a specific day (or more than one).

 ### Data